brayden-gossett/brayden-gossett.github.io/README.md

-I am going to be building a portfollio website soon.
+I am going to be building a portfolio website soon.

 Trust